 Charles nodded, his smile predatory.
 “Then you know what to say.
 The attacker fled.
 No body, no Charlie No-Face.
 Simple.”

-Alice’s shoulders slumped, defeat washing over her.
-The weight of their stares—Wilkins’ smugness, Reed’s menace, Charles’s cold calculation—crushed her resolve.
+Alice’s shoulders slumped as defeat washed over her.
+The weight of their stares—Wilkins’ smugness, Reed’s menace, and Charles’s cold calculation—crushed her resolve.

 “Fine,” she muttered.
 “He ran off.
 That’s all.”